Glossary

 • Supporting Service

-Support service’ refers to the management and ongoing development of the policies, procedures and processes that underpin the recruitment, engagement, supervision, support. development and approaisal of dioceesan workers.
+Support service’ refers to the management and ongoing development of the policies, procedures and processes that underpin the recruitment, engagement, supervision, support. development and appraisal of diocesan workers.
 The undertaking of these processes is the responsibility of multiple offices and services within the Diocese.
-For exmaple, People and Culture establishes the framework for the supervision of employees, however it is the employee’s local leader who is responsible for conducting the supervision.
+For example, People and Culture establishes the framework for the supervision of employees, however it is the employee’s local leader who is responsible for conducting the supervision.

 • Surveillance